 This raises the question of the IT department's role in a private cloud environment.
 The IT department is responsible for securing and maintaining what the users in their company host in the private cloud infrastructure.
 Beyond that, however, things can become a little bit less clear.

-The provider must establish a support policy that clearly defines its roles and responsibilities, as well as the responsibilities of the tenants.
+The provider must establish a private cloud support policy that clearly defines its roles and responsibilities, as well as the responsibilities of the tenants.
 Suppose, for example, a tenant deploys a SharePoint server, and then needs help with the configuration process.
 Is the provider responsible for delivering technical support for a workload it did not deploy or configure?
-In such a situation, the private cloud provider might decide to help the tenant, but there must be a firm support policy in place to set expectations for and protect the IT department.
+In such a situation, the private cloud provider might decide to help the tenant, but there must be a firm private cloud support policy in place to set expectations for and protect the IT department.

 How hyper-convergence supports private cloud